tweerlei/plumber/README.md

 AWS STS
-  sts-accountid               Get the effective AWS account ID Aggregation count:9223372036854775807   Log item counts at every given number of items group                       Assign items to groups, subsequent aggregate steps will apply to that group last                        Pass only the very last item on to next steps max:9223372036854775807     Log largest value at every given number of items
+  sts-accountid               Get the effective AWS account ID Aggregation avg:9223372036854775807     Log average value at every given number of items count:9223372036854775807   Log item counts at every given number of items first                       Pass only the very first item on to next steps group                       Assign items to groups, subsequent aggregate steps will apply to that group last                        Pass only the very last item on to next steps max:9223372036854775807     Log largest value at every given number of items